COSC3020/fibonacci-invariants-swilso59-1/README.md

 your answer to this markdown file.

 # Response
 I think that a good invariant would be something that at each recurssive call it relys on the values up to (n - 1).
 Considering the "state of the world" we can establish that at the start of each recurisive call we know the (n - 1) term is correctly computed.
 This allows us to know that we can determine the nth term since from 0 to (n - 1) are true.
+Since this is true we can also determine that the value for (n - 2) is also correct and all the previous terms are also correct.